TheGameDevDude/FlightSimulator/README.md

 Ypos -= Acceleration;
 Also clamp acceleration to zero
 ```
-If the roll or pitch angle is too big or if the plane is upside down and collides with the ground then the plane crashes so i just reset the plane.
+If the roll or pitch angle is too big or if the plane is upside down and collides with the ground then the plane crashes so I just reset the plane.

-I also added a spot light in front of the plane so u can see how close u are with the ground.
+I also added a spot light in front of the plane so you can see how close you are with the ground.

 use W for thrust and arrow keys for rolling and pitching.